 - 1 box thin spaghetti noodles

-- Shred prepared rotisserie chicken or season chicken thighs with Tony’s and grill until cooked through.
+- Season chicken thighs with Tony’s and grill until cooked through.
 Shred or cut into small pieces.

 - Slice smoked sausage into ½ inch slices and add to a heated Dutch oven or large saute pan.

 - Add in ½ roll of Jimmy Dean sausage into heated skillet as well.
 Cook down sausages on medium-high, crumbling breakfast sausage until cooked through and smoked sausage has browned, around 8-10 minutes

-- Remove meats from pan to a paper towel lined bowl to catch excess grease
+- Remove meats from pan to a paper towel lined plate to catch excess grease

 - Add frozen veggies to a food processor for tiny pieces or straight into the same Dutch oven as before.
 Reduce heat to medium-low and cook down for 15 minutes or until veggies are very tender

 - Add in garlic, Rotel, Worcestershire, Kitchen Bouquet, Hot Sauce, and mushrooms to the pan.
 Cook down with veggies for 5-7 minutes on medium-low heat.

 - Add back in meats (both sausages and chicken), water, better than bouillon, and parsley.
 Stir to incorporate and bring to boil (high heat)

 - Once boiling, add in spaghetti noodles and make sure that all noodles are touching the liquid